Boulder, Utah

 Boulder is a town in Garfield County, Utah, United States, 27 miles (44 km) northeast of Escalante on Utah Scenic Byway 12 at its intersection with the Burr Trail.
-As of the 2010 census, the town population was 226, an increase of nearly 26% over the 2000 figure of 180.
+As of the 2020 census, the town population was 227.

 Boulder, quite isolated until the Civilian Conservation Corps built a road from Escalante, did not get electric power until 1947.
 The town marks the western terminus of Burr Trail, a mostly paved road that runs eastward through spectacular red rock country to the Waterpocket Fold in Capitol Reef National Park.
 Boulder is the home of Anasazi Indian State Park.

 Geography

 Boulder is near Grand Staircase–Escalante National Monument and Capitol Reef National Park.

 According to the United States Census Bureau, the town has a total area of 20.9 square miles (54.2 km2), all land.
 Boulder also has many sandstone formations, such as small mountains and slopes.

 Trails and byways

 The American Discovery Trail bicycle alternate route runs through Boulder.